mansi2020/team_bookMyshow/README.md

 `Stylish Design:`

--The login page features an attractive design with a background image and animation, creating a visually appealing login experience.
+-The login page features an attractive design with a background image and `animation`, creating a visually appealing login experience.

 <hr>
 <h1>Ayush bansal</h1>